JSudron/Contact-Aberdeen/README.md

 The use of the scrollSpy feature in Bootstrap was implemented.
 A smooth scrolling effect was then added to this in CSS.
 Added JavaScript code to make the navbar collapse when an anchor link is closed.
 A carousel was used for the gallery as this was the most effective way show off the large number of photos on all screen sizes.
-Utilised an embeded Google map of the venue.
+Utilised an embeded Google map of the venue along with Soundcloud embedding.

 ### Features Left to Implement

-Eventually, I'd like to add a 'music' section which would have Soundcloud music embeded directly to the site.
+An 'upcoming events' section once new bookings are made, this would include flyers with relevant info & links to buy tickets.
-Would also be useful to add in an 'upcoming events' section once new bookings are made, this would include flyers with relevant info & links to buy tickets.
+Would also like to add videos of Contact events.

 ## Testing